 Wondering what’s the best time to visit Budapest?
 In this post, Canadian expats living in Budapest outline the pros and cons of visiting Budapest during the different months and seasons.

 What’s the Best Time of Year to Visit Budapest?

 Although we think Budapest is great any time of year, we recognize some parts of the year are more appealing.
 For most tourists, Spring, Summer and Fall are the best times to visit Budapest.
-The Christmas season is also lovely.
+Visiting Budapest in the winter, particularly around the Christmas season, is also lovely.

 Why You Should Visit Budapest in Spring, Summer, and Fall